 Can you provide an example of how a project portfolio needed to be rebalanced based on a budget changing?

-Please show how your PPM suite of applications track costs by project, including Earned Value Management (EVM) analysis and reporting.
+Can you show how your PPM system tracks costs by project, including EVM analysis and reporting?

 Our project portfolio is diverse and has a wide variety of people using it.
 Does it take a professional services engagement to change the interface to your PPM suite?

-How will your project portfolio management system improve my business?
+How will your PPM system improve my business?

-Project Insight (PI) is a project and portfolio management solution for project driven organizations.
-PI connects teams and aggregates project data by providing end-to-end visibility into the workloads of resources, project status, budgets, and more with real-time reports.
-PI is used by IT, professional services, product development and many more industry leaders worldwide.
-PI offers features such as, intelligent project scheduling, resource management, time and expense tracking, project budgeting and costing, document management and collaboration as well as customizable reporting and executive dashboards.
-The PPM solution can be deployed on premise or in the cloud and can be integrated with other enterprise applications.
-PI is also PMBOK (Project Management Body of Knowledge) compliant and follows the standards of PMI (Project Management Institute).
+Project Insight connects teams and aggregates data by providing end-to-end project and portfolio management visibility into the workloads of resources, status, budgets, and more with real-time reports.
+Used by IT, professional services, product development and many more industry leaders worldwide.
+Offers features such as, intelligent scheduling, managing resources, time and expense tracking, budgeting and costing, document management and collaboration as well as customizable reporting and executive dashboards.
+Can be deployed on premise or in the cloud and can be integrated with other enterprise applications.

 Projectric enables companies to get the most value from their Project Portfolios.
-We do this by delivering Portfolio Intelligence®“ the transformation of project and program data into relevant, actionable information for making business decisions.
+We do this by delivering the transformation of data into relevant, actionable information for making business decisions.
 This unique capability helps organizations understand the status and impact of project selection and benefit across the entire portfolio.